 2c.
 If there is no valid S-CSCF restoration information, HTTP status code "404 Not Found" should be returned including additional error information in the response body (in the "ProblemDetails" element).

 On failure, the appropriate HTTP status code indicating the error shall be returned and appropriate additional error information should be returned in the DELETE response body.

+In the case of redirection, the HSS shall return 3xx status code, which shall contain a Location header with an URI pointing to the endpoint of another HSS (service) instance.